July 4th Spectacular on Big Bear Lake!

 Big Bear Lake gives folks an opportunity to escape the blistering summer heat and play on the seven-mile long lake, explore the great outdoors, take the scenic sky chair to the top of Snow Summit, play a round of golf, have a home-style barbeque and stroll the Village shops.
 With clear skies and temperatures in the mid 80's thrown into the mix, it's a "no brainer" why people choose Big Bear Lake for their Fourth of July celebration.

 The Rotary Club's July 4th BBQ is always the closest and best view site for the fireworks show.
-The barbeque includes steak, hamburgers, pizza and Mexican food with all the fixin’s and side dishes.
-There is a beer and wine garden, plus a carnival midway of games, crafts and entertainment all afternoon on Independence Day.
+The 4th of July BBQ includes your choice of steak or chicken for $25 per person; or hot dog or hamburger for $20 per person; and each meal comes with your choice of soda or bottled water, all the fixin's and side dishes.
+There is a beer and wine garden for ages 21 and over, plus a carnival midway of games, crafts and entertainment all afternoon on Independence Day.
 The Barbeque opens at 4 p.m. with the fireworks at 9 p.m.
 Everyone brings their own chairs or blankets and a good appetite to join in the lakeside fun!

 Big Bear is loaded with recreation and fun.
 There are two public boat launch ramps and four full-service marinas with rentals for every kind of lake activity, including fishing and pontoon boats, water skis, wakeboards, kayaks and water bikes.
 Parasailing is another lake activity that takes visitors off their feet and high above the water for a bird's eye view of the beautiful valley.